 Because supplies were dwindling fast, we moved as quickly as possible, economizing on water.

-We’d decided move in the morning was because this trail, though straightforward, was still unfamiliar to us.
+We’d decided to move in the morning was because this trail, though straightforward, was still unfamiliar to us.
 This way, we’d have the full advantage of daylight to spot clear paths ahead and various trail marks.
 The trail wandered up and down, left and right, but as expected we were headed mostly west.
 We encountered three lower peaks before actually getting to the summit.
-CJ had also doubled back to leave fresh marks on a few confusing junctions, which would explain a lot of the new tool marks.
+CJ told us later that he’d doubled back to leave fresh marks on a few confusing junctions, which would explain a lot of the new tool marks beside the old, fading ones.

 One unexpected drawback of a morning hike in the forest was getting spiderwebs in my face every five seconds.
 I’m apparently exactly the right height to get all the fresh spiderwebs just in my eyes or my nose or my mouth.

 We encountered a lot of limatik, but the limatik situation in Tapulao is pretty tame.
 Compared to Mt.
 Makiling, the Mt.
 Tapulao limatik have a pretty weak game.
-We still needed to cover up, but it wasn’t raining leeches; they’d stick to our pants and jackets was all.
+We still needed to cover up, but it wasn’t raining leeches; they’d just stick to our pants and jackets from a wild-boar height.

 At noon, we got our first clear view of the summit.
 We estimated it to be more than a kilometer, or less than two hours away, if the trail were to follow the valley, which turned out to be correct.